THIS-IS-NOT-A-BACKUP/SponSkrub/README.md

--exclude-interactions  Do not remove interactions -exclude-selfpromo     Do not remove self-promotion -exclude-nonmusic      Do not remove non-music portions of music videos -api-url               Specify the url where the API is located,
+-exclude-interactions  Do not remove interactions -exclude-selfpromo     Do not remove self-promotion -exclude-nonmusic      Do not remove non-music portions of music videos -proxy                 Route all trafic through this proxy -no-id                 Searches for sponsor data by the partial hash of the
-                       defaults to sponsor.ajay.app
+                       video id instead of directly requesting it -api-url               Specify the url where the API is located, defaults to sponsor.ajay.app
 ```